 Things you can do if you have no investigations

 We all love the paranormal and we crave the next investigation.
-For me personally 2017 will mark the year of the investigation.
-Almost every weekend I have an investigation on – on some occasions 2 on the one weekend.
-The is the benefit of our partnership with Black Rock House and National Trust.
+For The last couple of years, I have had my Paranormal plate full so to speak, with lots going on.
 When I do have a rare weekend off, I find myself feeling lost.
 What do people do on a Saturday night when there is no investigation?
 I think back to a couple of years ago when I didn’t do a lot of investigations at all.
-I would attend the odd tour here or there but if our group wanted to do a proper private investigation with just us, it hit the wallet hard.
+I would attend the odd tour here or there but if the group I was in at the time wanted to do a proper private investigation with just us, it hit the wallet hard.
 As a stay at home mum with 2 kids, I couldn’t really afford to fork out hundreds on dollars.
 We would all chip in where we could but it meant that we only investigated every couple of months as a group and maybe once a month if I attended a tour.
 What did I do when I wasn’t investigating?
 As I sit here now craving the paranormal, I am looking back to the things I used to do and wanted to share.
 Patience is a big thing with the paranormal so here are some things you can do that will give your quick fix for the paranormal and may even help you as an investigator as well!.

 This is a pretty easy one.
 Do you have any audio that is lying around that you just haven’t ‘got to’ yet.
 When you do long investigations, sometimes there are hours and hours and hours of footage and audio to review.
 Maybe you can revisit some old evidence.
 What you may think you couldn’t explain at the time might look or sound differently when you revisit it.
 There have been occasions where I have captured a photo that I couldn’t explain and months later when I review it again.
 I have debunked a lot of different things this way.
 Looking at it later on gives you a new perspective.
 You are not as fresh off the investigation and maybe not as emotionally attached to your evidence.
 Maybe you learnt more things in the mean time or maybe it is something you just didn’t think of at the time.
 If you are not trying to debunk your old evidence it is a trip down memory lane and may just give you that little fix, or it could have itching for more.